PilcQ/cozify_han/README.md

 ## Development and Support
 This is a community-driven integration.
 If you find any bugs or want to improve it further, please create an "Issue" on GitHub.

+---
+*Note: This integration is officially supported by Cozify Oy.*